-Each degree-seeking student at WC will complete an Academic Portfolio.
-The portfolio is designed to provide the student an opportunity to demonstrate that he or she has attained the desired level of critical thinking, communication, and integration in thoughts and attitudes that are stated in the Program Goals for the degree being sought.
-The portfolio brings together artifacts demonstrating general education and degree competencies that students have learned and developed during their work toward the B. S. degree.
+Each degree-seeking student at WC will complete a Capstone Project.
+The project is designed to provide the student an opportunity to demonstrate that he or she has attained the desired level of critical thinking, communication, and integration in thoughts and attitudes that are stated in the Program Goals for the degree being sought.
+The project brings together artifacts demonstrating general education and degree competencies that students have learned and developed during their work toward the B. S. degree.
 The artifacts selected for inclusion are both significant and representative of the student's work.

-The portfolio is designed to demonstrate a broad mastery of learning across the curriculum for a promise of initial employability and further career advancement.
-It shows convergence of curricular purposes by linking knowledge and experience from the three areas of the curriculum: general education, Bible, and the major.
+The Capstone Project demonstrates a broad mastery of learning across the curriculum for a promise of initial employability and further career advancement.
+It shows convergence of curricular purposes by linking knowledge and experience from the three areas of the curriculum: general education, the Bible, and the major.